sonocotta/esp32-tas5805m-dac/README.md

 Mixer settings allow to mix channel signals and route them to the appropriate channel.
 The typical setup for the mixer is to send Left channel audio to the Left driver, and Right channel to the Right

 ![image](https://github.com/user-attachments/assets/d1a24adf-a417-48a1-b35d-39ee9d199587)

-A common alternative is to combine both channels into true Mono (you need to reduce both to -3Db to compensate for signal doubling)
+A common alternative is to combine both channels into true Mono (you need to reduce both to -3Db to compensate for signal summation)

 ![image](https://github.com/user-attachments/assets/390d1ecb-e3cd-4fff-8951-80fc318ec7d9)